RittgerLabGroup/SPIRES_2025_0_1/README.md

 ### Define symlink for pathdef.m file

 The system can be configured to run with different versions of Matlab.
-This is controlled with a symlink that sets your processing to point the version you plan to run.
-The current system is tested for Matlab R2021b, so do this:
+This is controlled with a symlink that sets your processing to point to the version you plan to run.
+The current system is tested for Matlab R2021b, so do this before you run Matlab (either directly or through the bash scripts) for the first time:

 ```
 cd /projects/${USER}/Documents/MATLAB/esp